 Satori Mountain is named after late Nintendo president Satoru Iwata.
 It's a peaceful place, full of useful plants, with very few (and very weak) enemies.
-Near the mountain's peak is a pond of clear water shaded by a cherry tree in full bloom - the only flowering tree in the game besides the Deku Tree - where a mysterious horse-shaped spirit called the Lord of the Mountain dwells.
+Near the mountain's peak is a pond of clear water shaded by a cherry tree in full bloom - the only flowering tree in the game besides the Deku Tree - where a mysterious horse-shaped spirit called the Lord of the Mountain manifests when the mountain peak glows green.
 The Lord of the Mountain is said to be the reincarnation of a dead sage, and is also called Satori.
 The NPC who tells you about this, Botrick, bears a strong resemblance to Iwata.
 He's a traveling merchant who advises you to carry a weapon if you go alone.

 Limited Special Collector's Ultimate Edition: There are Limited and Master Editions of the game.
 The Limited Edition includes the game, a cloth map, soundtrack CD, collectible coin, and a Switch carrying case designed like the Sheikah Slate.
 The Master Edition includes all that and a statue of the Master Sword.

 Milestone Celebration: The game was intended to be out in commemoration of the 30th anniversary of the The Legend of Zelda series (1986-2016), but Schedule Slip pushed it out of that timeframe.
 However, it does line up with the series' 30th anniversary in western countries (1987-2017).